Casa Batlló Magic Nights.

 Primavera Sound

-One of the largest and most well known festivals in Spain, Primavera Sound opens the summer festival season with the hottest new talent as well as long established names in the alternative music scene.
-This year's lineup features everything from reggaeton to K-pop and punk; headliners include the likes of Pet Shop Boys, New Order, Kendrick Lamar, Depeche Mode, Blur, Halsey, Rosalía, Calvin Harris and Red Velvet.
-With over 200 artists, this year's theme "I'll be your mirror" reviews the past two decades of Primavera Sound.
+One of the largest and most well known festivals in Spain, Primavera Sound opens the summer festival season with a vibrant line-up of more than 200 international artists.
+This year's lineup features everything from reggaeton to K-pop and punk, headliners included Charli XCX, Sabrina Carpenter, Clairo, Beach House, Amelie Lens, FKA Twigs, The Jesus Lizard, Chappel Roan, Central Cee, LCD Soundsystem and many more.
 The festival offers a little something for everyone with a diverse roster of talent that encompasses everything from the music world's most respected names to up-and-coming artists.
-Tickets must be purchased in advance and are available on the festival website.
+Tickets must be purchased well in advance—they sell out quickly!—and are available on the festival website. primaverasound.com

 Image courtesy of Share Festival.